- Key Features

 tidb lightning exit in the last line of the log file.

-If any error occurs, refer to TiDB Lightning Troubleshooting.
+If any error occurs, refer to TiDB Lightning FAQs.

 This tutorial briefly introduces what TiDB Lightning is and how to quickly deploy a TiDB Lightning cluster to import full backup data to the TiDB cluster.